Mendeley/mrec/_sources/training.txt

 train separate models for `ml-100k/u.train.0`, `ml-100k/u.train.1` and so on.
 This can be useful if you're doing cross-validation.

-``mrec_train`` currently support three types of recommender: `knn` learns a traditional k-nearest neighbours item similarity model; `slim` specifies a SLIM model which learns item similarities by solving a regression problem; and `popularity` is a trivial baseline that will make the same recommendations for all users, but which can be useful for evaluation.
+``mrec_train`` currently supports four types of recommender: `knn` learns a traditional k-nearest neighbours item similarity model; `slim` specifies a SLIM model which learns item similarities by solving a regression problem; `wrmf` fits a confidence-weighted matrix factorization model; and `popularity` is a trivial baseline that will make the same recommendations for all users, but which can be useful for evaluation.

 .. note::